-P.S.
-This makes a huge batch, like around 10 cups.
-If you know you can’t finish it all within 5 or 6 days, it can be frozen.
+This recipe makes a huge batch, like around 10 cups.
+I suggest dividing the pasta up into single portions right after cooking so you have it meal prepped for the next 4-5 days.
+If you know you can’t finish it all within 5 days, it can be frozen.
 Pasta does get a bit softer upon freezing and thawing/reheating, but for me that’s negligible for a dish that tastes so freaking good.

 - 1 Tbsp olive oil ($0.16)